TampereTC/IOT-Rally-2016-MQTT/README.md

 [Improved version of IOT-Rally-2016 reference implementation] (https://github.com/TampereTC/IOT-Ralli-2016).
 MQTT part of the code on this repository is cloned from the team [IoT-Rally-2016-TechnoCrazy] (https://github.com/TampereTC/IoT-Rally-2016-TechnoCrazy)

-_Note that in order to use this version in Arduino then updates for esp-link SW is required as well, Release 2.2 beta2 or later. https://github.com/jeelabs/esp-link/releases._

 ### [Description of the project](https://github.com/TampereTC/IOT-Rally-2016-MQTT/blob/master/Description.md)
 ### Getting start
 - [Generic information about development environment] (https://github.com/TampereTC/IOT-Rally-2016-MQTT/blob/master/getting%20start.md)